cckcoder/dotfiles/vim_note.md

 - :tags to see all tags
 - see list of function or tags g-]

+* FOLD
+- set foldmethod=indent
+- Hitting 'zo' it will open the current fold
+- Hitting 'zc' it will close the fold
+- Or hitting 'za' to toggle folds
+- Can open and close all folds in the file at same time using 'zR' and 'zM'

 * BUFFERS
 - :bn |  go to next buffer
 - :b {filename}  | go to buffer {filename}